-3.1 "1D": Epigenome assembly (Fig. 7)

-Current model of epigenome assembly mainly consider a spin-like chain models (Fig 4) where nucleosomes can adopt 2 or 3 "internal" (or more) epigenomic states (Active/Repressive/Unmarked) (I.B.
-Dodd et al. (28) and D. Jost (29, 30)).
-Then dynamics of conversion (from Active to Repressive....) is controlled by the interplay between an effective temperature (random interconversion) and coupling factors (guided conversion) between the states of the nucleosomes; it is assumed that nucleosomes are fixed along a given genomic domain.
+3.1 "1D" : Epigenome assembly Current model of epigenome assembly mainly consider a spin-like chain models (Fig 6) where nucleosomes can adopt 2 or 3 "internal" (or more) epigenomic states (Active/Repressive/Unmarked) (33, 34, 35).
+Then dynamics of conversion (from Active to Repressive....) is controlled by the interplay between a random interconversion (kind of effective temperature in spin analogy) and guided conversion (coupling factors in spin analogy) between the states of the nucleosomes; it is assumed that nucleosomes are fixed along a given genomic domain.
 Large-scale (at the domain scale) equilibrium and dynamical properties are then computed via stochastic simulation or in a mean-field approximation to extract phase and bifurcation diagrams as a function of coupling factors strength.
-Recently we have extended the work of Daniel, by investigating the effect of replication on epigenetic memory and on gene expression: in particular, due to the fork replication progression and the subsequent disruption of repressive state, there is a lag time needed for the epigenome to reassemble when bursting of gene expression may occur (30).
+Recently we have extended the work of Daniel, by investigating the effect of replication on epigenetic memory and on gene expression : in particular, due to the fork replication progression and the subsequent disruption of repressive state, there is a lag time needed for the epigenome to reassemble when bursting of gene expression may occur (35).
 This might offer a "window of opportunity" for spurious transcription, for exemple for repeated sequences and mobile DNA elements.
+The effect of replication will be further tested in a context of "finite ressources" (titration) for the the availability of the different chromatin states : indeed, depending on the timing of their replication, some part of the genome might maintain their chromatin state more easily by consuming the first the available ressource.